 7 Reasons You Can't Keep a Job

-Do you keep getting fired?
-You say you don't have any idea why this keeps happening to you.
+Do you keep getting fired and have no idea why it keeps happening?
 It must be that all your ex-bosses were losers or that you just have bad luck, right?
 Hmmm.
 That's probably not it.
 If you can't keep a job, there may be more to it than a slew of bad bosses or misfortune.
 It can be beneficial to figure out why.

-Most people get fired at some point in their careers, but those to whom this repeatedly happens can benefit from some self-examination.
-Take an honest look at your behavior and ask yourself if you might be to blame for your repeated job losses.
-Only after you do this, can you take actions to change this pattern.
+Most people get fired at least once during their careers, but those to whom it repeatedly happens can benefit from serious self-examination.
+Take an honest look at your behavior and ask yourself if you might be to blame for at least some of your repeated job losses.
+Only after doing this, can you take actions to change the pattern.

 Let's explore some things that may be causing you to keep getting fired:

 Do you take pride in your work or are you just eager to cross another item off your to-do list?
-If you are more interested in getting a project over with than turning in excellent work, you may have just found the root of your problem.
-Most bosses do not value employees who don't do excellent work.
-They can find someone else who does.
-If you are sloppy or make a lot of mistakes, you will have to change your work ethic.
+If completing tasks as quickly as possible is more important than turning in superior work, you may have just found the root of your problem.
+Most bosses do not value employees who don't strive for excellence.
+It's easy enough to find someone else who will.
+If your work is sloppy or you make a lot of mistakes, it is imperative to improve your work ethic.

-If you can't complete work as quickly as your job requires, it will cause problems for your employer and eventually for you.
-Missed deadlines can be costly.
-If you have this problem, you can solve it by improving your time management skills can help solve this problem.
-Learn how to prioritize your work and delegate tasks to coworkers if you can.
-You should also avoid procrastinating.
+If you can't complete work as quickly as your job requires, it will have a negative impact.
+Missed deadlines can be costly for your employer.
+Clients don't like to be kept waiting.
+Fortunately, improving your time management skills can help solve this problem.
+Learn how to prioritize your work and delegate tasks to coworkers if allowed.
+Also, avoid procrastinating.
 Putting off work won't help anyone.
 You will have to do it eventually.

 4. You Don't Get Along With Your Coworkers

 Are you always getting into disagreements with your coworkers?
-When employees don't get along with one another, workplaces suffer.
-It distracts people from their work and productivity will eventually decline.
-Your job will be at risk since employers will have not choice but to weed out the root of the problem, your job will be in jeopardy.
-It's not necessary to love everyone with whom you work—you don't even have to like them all—but if you don't want to keep getting fired, try to have good working relationships.
+When its employees don't get along with one another, an organization will suffer.
+People will be distracted from their work causing productivity to eventually decline.
+When your boss looks to weed out the root of the problem, your job will be in jeopardy.
+It's not necessary to love everyone in your workplace—you don't even have to like them all—but to keep from getting fired, try to have good working relationships with all your colleagues.

 If you lose your temper very quickly and are unable to manage your anger at work, your boss is likely to see you as a liability.
 There are far too many news stories that demonstrate how unchecked anger can escalate into physical violence.
 According to the U.S. Occupational Health and Safety Administration (OSHA), each year almost 2 million Americans report they were victims of workplace violence.
 Many more cases go unreported (OSHA.
 Workplace Violence.).
-If you can't get your temper in check on your own, seek professional help.
+Seek professional help if you can't check your temper on your own.

 Do you turn down assignments that seem too challenging?
-Whenever you do, it allows you to miss out on an opportunity to prove your worth to your boss.
-Instead, take on difficult tasks that demonstrate what you are capable of doing.
-Show your employer that your are motivated to take on challenges and willing to learn new skills.
-When, on occasion, you have to turn down an assignment, learn the right way to say no to your boss, but don't do that unless you have a good reason.
-For example, you may have to decline an assignment if adding it to your already packed schedule will keep you from completing higher priority work.
+Don't miss the opportunity to prove your value to the organization.
+Instead, take on difficult tasks that demonstrate your strengths.
+Show that you are undaunted by challenges and willing to learn new skills.
+When, on occasion, you have to turn down an assignment, learn the right way to say no to your boss.
+But don't do that unless there's an excellent reason.
+For example, decline an assignment only if adding it to your already packed schedule will keep you from completing higher priority work.